 This preparation needs to be done prior to removing water from the engine if that will be part of the process.
 Boats that are going to be stored for extended periods (more than two weeks) or winterized should have the fuel system treated with a stabilizer.
 Even TOP TIER gasolines will experience some separation and settling during these periods.
-Of considerable concern is that water condensation will occur within the fuel system.
+A considerable concern is that water condensation will occur within the fuel system.
 Water is particularly harmful to fuel tanks and engines, therefore, follow this procedure:

 CAUTION: Winterization is a complex process that may result in damage to the engine, drive train and other components if improperly performed.
 MasterCraft recommends winterization by an authorized MasterCraft dealer.